confluentinc/examples/kinesis-cloud/README.md

 * `jq`
 * `curl`

-## Configuration file
+# Run the demo

-Initialize a properties file at `$HOME/.ccloud/config` with configuration to your Confluent Cloud cluster:
+1. Initialize a properties file at `$HOME/.ccloud/config` with configuration to your Confluent Cloud cluster:

 ```shell
 $ cat $HOME/.ccloud/config